 Barcelona based Mixer Engineer and Producer.
-I rather have a mix who gives the emotions the artist wants than a perfect sounding mix who gives you nothing.
-I always focus on the emotional part of the songs, the ones who can give you goosebumps, the ones who can make you dance or make you cry.
-I want to accompany the listener through de song making
+I rather come up with a mix that delivers the emotions the artist wants than a perfect sounding mix that's meaningless.
+I always focus on the emotional element of the song.
+That element that can give you goosebumps.
+That element that can make you dance or make you cry.

 I have my own studio called Camaleó Estudi de Gravació where I do all my mixing and recording.
-I have a great collection of analog outboard who I cant live without.
-I love character and attitude to the sounds.
+I have a great collection of analog outboard that I can't live without.
 I'm creative and fearless when mixing.

 Aleix mixed our new album and he totally killed it.
 He turn our boring rough mixes into something exciting, with a lot of impact, depth and dynamics.
 Great professional.

 Aleix produced and mixed my debut album which I'm really proud of.
 He turned my demos into big songs, making them sound exactly how they sounded in my head, sometimes even better.
 His work ethic is brilliant, he is determinated to always improve and take everything a step futher.
 Highly recommend.

 Aleix Iglesias produced "Seasons", my first EP released in 2014 as well as "Cotton Candy", my first album released in October 2015 and I couldn't be happier with the result.
 Aleix has the ability to find the perfect sounds for each song.
 Every session is highly productive thanks to his great communication skills and his passion for his job.

 Q: Tell us about your studio setup.